-CASE NOTE: Keli Lane Case
+Keli Lane Case Note

 Facts of the case

 Tegan was born on 12 September 1996.
-Lane left the hospital two days later with Tegan and this is the last time Tegan was seen or heard from.
-It was Lane’s argument that she left the hospital and gave the baby to her father, Andrew Morris or Norris (Lane could not remember which).
+Lane left the hospital two days later with Tegan and this is the last time Tegan was either seen or heard from.
+It was Lane’s argument that she left the hospital and gave the baby to Tegan’s father, Andrew Morris or Norris (Lane could not remember which).

-The Crown submitted that Lane had multiple secret pregnancies in the 1990s, two ending in termination and two in adoption.
+The Crown submitted that Lane had multiple secret pregnancies in the 1990s, two ending in termination and two resulting in adoption.
 During the course of the police investigation into Tegan’s disappearance, Lane gave a number of different versions of what had happened when she left Auburn Hospital with Tegan on 14 September 1996.
 The Crown argued that there was a pattern of behaviour, that included keeping secrets, and that Lane lacked any credibility.
-“The inconsistent statements concerning what happened to Tegan were considered lies by the Crown.
-Their existence suggested that Lane had a guilty conscious.”
+The inconsistent statements concerning what happened to Tegan were considered lies by the Crown and their existence suggested that Lane had a guilty conscience.
 The Crown put to the Jury that Lane’s desire to keep the birth of Tegan a secret and keep her reputation intact was motive for the murder.
-The Crown also suggested that there was no viable alternative to the story they put, that Keli Lane murdered her baby.
+The Crown also suggested that there was no viable alternative to the story, such that the only possible conclusion one could reach, according to the Crown, was that Lane murdered her baby.

 1. The Presumption of Innocence and the Burden of Proof

 A key principle of the Australian criminal justice system is the presumption of innocence.

 The presumption of innocence imposes on the prosecution the burden of proving the charge and guaranteeing that no guilt can be presumed until the charge has been proven.